 Van long Nature reserves and the Delacour's Langur thieves

 Several critically endangered SEA animals look like they are overgrown babies in oversized diapers - the tapir and the delacour's langur.
 The Delcaour's langur is said to have a global population of less than 300, and they are found only in Vietnam.
-There is a colony of them living in Van Long.
 I learnt on my trip that there are 7 troops in the Limestone karsts in Van Long.

 The adventure